openhwgroup/cva6/docs/03_cva6_design/MMU.rst

   * - ``lu_asid_i``
     - in
     - CVA6 MMU
+    - logic[ASIDW-1:0]
+    - ASID for the lookup

+  * - ``lu_vmid_i``
+    - in
+    - CVA6 MMU
-    - logic[ASID_WIDTH[0]-1:0]
+    - logic[VMIDW-1:0]
-    - Vector 0 is the ASID (Address Space Identifier) for the lookup.
-Vector 1 is the analogous one for virtual supervisor or hypervisor when Hypervisor extension is enabled.
+    - VMID for the lookup when Hypervisor extension is enabled.

   * - ``lu_vaddr_i``
     - in
     - Cache Subsystem
-    - logic[riscv::VLEN-1:0]
+    - logic[VLEN-1:0]
     - Virtual address for the lookup

   * - ``lu_content_o``
     - out
     - CVA6 MMU
-    - pte_cva6_t [HYP_EXT:0]
+    - pte_cva6_t
     - Output for the content of the TLB entry

+  * - ``lu_g_content_o``
+    - out
+    - CVA6 MMU
+    - pte_cva6_t
+    - Output for the content of the TLB entry (g-stage)

   * - ``asid_to_be_flushed_i``
     - in
     - Execute Stage
-    - logic [HYP_EXT:0][ASID_WIDTH[0]-1:0]
+    - logic [ASIDW-1:0]
-    - Vector 0 is the ASID of the entry to be flushed.
-Vector 1 is the analogous one for virtual supervisor when Hypervisor extension is enabled.
+    - ASID of the entry to be flushed.
+Vector 1 is the analogous one for virtual supervisor when Hypervisor extension is enabled

+  * - ``vmid_to_be_flushed_i``
+    - in
+    - Execute Stage
+    - logic [VMIDW-1:0]
+    - VMID of the entry to be flushed when Hypervisor extension is enabled

   * - ``vaddr_to_be_flushed_i``
     - in
     - Execute Stage
-    - logic [HYP_EXT:0][riscv::VLEN-1:0]
+    - logic [VLEN-1:0]
-    - Vector 0 is the Virtual address of the entry to be flushed.
+    - Virtual address of the entry to be flushed.
 Vector 1 is the analogous one for virtual supervisor when Hypervisor extension is enabled.

+  * - ``gpaddr_to_be_flushed_i``
+    - in
+    - Execute Stage
+    - logic [VLEN-1:0]
+    - Virtual address of the guest entry to be flushed when Hypervisor extension is enabled.

   * - ``lu_is_page_o``
     - out
     - CVA6 MMU
     - logic [PT_LEVELS-2:0]
-    - Output indicating whether the TLB entry corresponds to any page at the different levels
+    - Output indicating whether the TLB entry corresponds to any page at the different page table levels

   * - ``lu_hit_o``
     - out